kernelkit/infix/doc/variant.md

 available in some customer specific images.
 The system runs any user scripts in `/cfg/start.d` before leaving runlevel S (bootstrap).

+> **Note:** a vanilla Infix build does not support Hybrid Mode out of
+> the box.
+You can enable it, and build your own images by adding the
+> following line to `board/common/rootfs/etc/finit.conf`:
+>
+>         runparts /cfg/start.d
+>
+> See the [Developer's Guide](developers-guide.md) for a build HowTo.

 ### Starting OSPF

 For example, the following starts OSPF: